Cybersecurity Threats to Power Grid Operations from the Demand-Side Response Ecosystem: Biographies

-\begin{IEEEbiographynophoto} {Subhash Lakshminarayana} is an associate professor at the University of Warwick, UK.
+{\bf Subhash Lakshminarayana} is an associate professor at the University of Warwick, UK.
 His research interests include cyber-physical system security, power grid optimization/control and wireless communications.
 He serves as Associate Editor at the IEEE Internet of Things and IET smart grid journal.
-His works have been selected among the Top 5 papers published in IEEE Transactions on Smart Grid 2021, the Best conference paper candidates at the IEEE PESGM - 2015 and IEEE Globecom 2014 conferences. \end{IEEEbiographynophoto}
+His works have been selected for the Best Paper Award for IEEE Smartgridcomm 2024 and Top 5 papers published in IEEE Transactions on Smart Grid 2021-22.
+His research has been funded by EPSRC, Innovate UK and Horizon Europe.

+{\bf Yexiang Chen} received his B.Sc. degrees from Hohai University and the University of Strathclyde in 2017, followed by an M.Sc. from the University of Strathclyde in 2019.
+He completed his Ph.D. at the University of Warwick in 2024.
+Currently, he serves as a Postdoctoral Research Fellow in the School of Engineering at the University of Warwick, U.K. His works focus on the developing deep learning techniques to detect cyberattacks and analyze vulnerabilities in electric vehicle charging infrastructure.
+His research interests include the application of artificial intelligence and moving target defense to support power grid operations and security.

-\begin{IEEEbiographynophoto} {Carsten Maple} is the Principal Investigator of the NCSC–EPSRC Academic Centre of Excellence in Cyber Security Research, University of Warwick, where he is a Professor of Cyber Systems Engineering with Warwick Manufacturing Group.
-He is also a Fellow of the Alan Turing Institute, the National Institute for Data Science, and AI in the U.K. where he is a Principal Investigator on a \$5 million project developing trustworthy national identity to enable financial inclusion. \end{IEEEbiographynophoto}
+{\bf Carsten Maple} is the Principal Investigator of the NCSC–EPSRC Academic Centre of Excellence in Cyber Security Research, University of Warwick, where he is a Professor of Cyber Systems Engineering with Warwick Manufacturing Group.
+He is also a Fellow of the Alan Turing Institute, the National Institute for Data Science, and AI in the U.K., where he is a Principal Investigator on a project developing a trustworthy national identity to enable financial inclusion.

-\begin{IEEEbiographynophoto} {Andrew Larkins} is founder and CEO of Sygensys.
+{\bf Andrew Larkins} is founder and CEO of Sygensys.
 He is working with a wide range of industry stakeholders, including grid operators, regulators, and OEMs to maximise the benefits of mass adoption of smart charging, vehicle to grid and other demand side response systems.
-Key to that activity is a focus on maintaining and enhancing energy system resilience in the presence of these emerging technologies.
-Previous experience includes developing innovative electronic products and IoT systems across multiple sectors from medical devices to semiconductors. \end{IEEEbiographynophoto}
+Previous experience includes developing innovative electronic products and IoT systems across multiple sectors from medical devices to semiconductors.